 The UK’s current ‘safe drinking’ guidelines were devised way back in 1987.
 According to their authors, the guidelines were 'plucked out of thin air'.
 The guidelines are currently being reassessed by the UK's Chief Medical Officer, Sally Davies who is expected to announce their revision later this year.

-reveals middle-aged British women drink more alcohol than their counterparts abroad.
+A recent report reveals middle-aged British women drink more alcohol than their counterparts abroad.
 Experts say this is because large numbers of women are choosing not to have children thus giving them more time to develop a drinking problem.